DIY Heated Neck Wrap with Buckwheat & Lavender

 It was at my last appointment with Zeke that he mentioned that I would benefit from alternating hot and cold therapy on my scalene muscles, in addition to the neck stretching exercises he showed me and mentioned a specific brand of a buckwheat neck wrap.
 I am by no means the most frugal gal on the planet, but even I had a hard time swallowing the $50+ price tag for buckwheat hull stuffed pillow!
 (Did you see what I just did there?
 Talking about ‘neck muscles’ and ‘swallowing’ in the same paragraph?
 Pretty darn clever, huh?)

 So, the second piece of good news?
-I sat down and made several buckwheat-filled hot cold packs for the price of buying one and now I'm going to share the how-to with you!
+I sat down and made several DIY heat packs for the price of buying one and now I’m going to share the how-to with you!
+These homemade lavender scented, buckwheat heating pads were just what the doctor ordered to help relax my tight neck and shoulder muscles.

 Some of these links may be affiliate links and I may earn a small commission off of the sale of these products to help defray the costs of operating this site, but the price you are charged is not affected.
 You can see my full disclosure policy here.